Cloud4WiSF/asherah/README.md

-# asherah
+# Asherah

+Asherah is the Volare Data Lake
-Example project using the [parse-server](https://github.com/ParsePlatform/parse-server) module on Express.
+Asherah is built on top of the [parse-server](https://github.com/ParsePlatform/parse-server) module on Express.

 Read the full Parse Server guide here: https://github.com/ParsePlatform/parse-server/wiki/Parse-Server-Guide